theRealAph/ScopeLocals/README.md

 transaction ID or some `File` instances.
 However, `X` provides no way to pass a reference through their code into your callback.
 Set a thread-local variable, then invoke `X`, then carefully `remove()` the thread-local variable.
-This isn't ideal beacuse it's not at all
+This usage isn't ideal for thread locals because it's not at all
+re-entrant: if `X` is called again via your callback, it'll overwrite your already-set thread-local variabl.
-re-entrant: thread locals are more or less thread-confined global variables.
+Thread locals are more or less thread-confined global variables.

 ### Thread locals and recursion